Electromagnetic Fields Assessment

 - Handheld electric tools

 The list of equipment, processes and systems where electromagnetic fields can be generated is extensive.
 An Electromagnetic Fields Assessment is the only way to cover all bases.
-Here at WG Safety, we are experienced in conducting EMF site surveys by using calibrated field probes, in accordance to HSE’s HSG281 Electromagnetic fields at work: A guide to the (CEMFAW) Regulations 2016.
+Here at WG Safety, we are experienced in conducting EMF site surveys by using calibrated field probes, in accordance with HSE’s HSG281 Electromagnetic fields at work: A guide to the (CEMFAW) Regulations 2016.

 An EMF site survey will include EMF exposure measurements and any necessary recommendations and information required to enable the formulation of an action plan for controlling electromagnetic field exposure, in accordance with the CEMFAW Regulations (2016).
 Get in touch today to find out more and a member of our dedicated team will be pleased to help you with any queries you may have for us.